linusromer/malvernoutlines/README.md

 ma76a10.pfb
 ma53a12.pfb
 ma57a12.pfb
-Unfortunately, some tfm files are missing, if one wants to typeset Greek or Cyrillic.
+Unfortunately, some tfm files are missing on CTAN, if one wants to typeset Greek or Cyrillic.
 I have added them.